 Small business lens

-The small business lens does not apply to this proposal, as there is no impact on small business.
+The small business lens does not apply to this amendment, as there are no costs (or insignificant costs) to small business.

 The amendment was publicly announced by the CBSA in a customs notice posted on February 26, 2014 (CN14-003), pursuant to paragraph 167.1(b) of the Customs Act, which allows regulatory changes that have previously been the subject of a public announcement to have a retroactive effect.
 CN14-003 announces that the four-year refund period applies to CCFTA-eligible goods imported into Canada on or after March 1, 2014.
 No comments were received.

 Canada’s FTAs are governed by a network of regulations, including the Refund of Duties Regulations, that implement into Canadian law the customs procedures negotiated as part of each FTA.